 Restricted funds of up to $15,000 will be made available to support the meeting and writing of the brief.
 Funds can be used to support the meeting of scientists, thought leaders, stakeholders, and policy makers by supporting travel (economy airfare, train, bus, car, taxi), hotel, meeting facilities, food, writing, data collection, and communication expenses.

-Deadline for submission of proposals is February 1, 2018.
+Deadline for submission of proposals was February 1, 2018 (NOW CLOSED).
 Proposals are to be submitted online.
 The following information needs to be submitted via the online form.
 Only complete proposals submitted online by the deadline will be considered.

 Title and contact information.
 Include contact information for person(s) submitting the proposal, and the named individual(s) responsible, at least in part, for leading the meeting and drafting the brief.
 At least one of those named must be a current Full member of INSAR.